Metalcon/API/README.md

 To let the client (middleware) send requests to your backend component there are three pojects involved:

 1. API: basic Metalcon API defining response classes you can extend

-2. <component>API: component API based upon the basic API that (can) has additional requests and responses.
+2. `<component>API`: component API based upon the basic API that (can) has additional requests and responses.
    Until this point, there is no technology for transmission set.
 3. [middleware](../../../middleware): client with a dispatcher that uses your component API to send requests and interpret responses.
 4. [zmqWorker](../../../zmqWorker): worker living in your component that parses incoming requests and your responses and sends them to the client via ZeroMQ.
 The worker uses the basic API.

-5. <component>: your backend component used your API and the worker.
+5. `<component>`: your backend component used your API and the worker.
 It interprets incoming requests and delegates the responses to the worker.

 ## Requests